pinecone-io/go-pinecone/README.md

 **Authenticating via an API key**

-When initializing the client with a Pinecone API key, you must construct a `NewClientParams` and pass it to the `NewClient` function.
+When initializing the client with a Pinecone API key, you must construct a `NewClientParams` object and pass it to the `NewClient` function.

 It's recommended that you set your Pinecone API key as an environment variable (`"PINECONE_API_KEY"`) and access it that